Jason S. Hamilton, M.D., F.A.C.S.

-Dr. Hamilton is a dedicated clinical research scientist and has published extensively in over 80 book chapters and peer-reviewed journal articles and online publications.
+Dr. Hamilton is a dedicated clinical research scientist and has published extensively in over 80 book chapters, peer-reviewed journal articles, and online publications.
 Many of Dr. Hamilton’s research papers have focused on the diagnosis and management of nasal and sinus disorders, facial plastic surgery, facial trauma, revision nasal surgery, and the reconstruction of head and neck defects after cancer surgery.
 Dr. Hamilton continues to actively investigate and develop minimally invasive procedures in cosmetic and functional nasal surgery and has been an invited guest speaker at many national and international meeting for facial plastic surgery.